Love him or hate him, US president number 44 was very different from the one that came before him. And I’m not talking about the color of his skin.

 If he’s right, a story and a narrative can be used to create a high-purpose environment where “groups are attuned to the same truth.”

-Yeah, but even when breaking the law?
+Even when breaking the law?

-Absolutely.
-Criminals need moral codes just like the rest of us.
+According to Coyle, criminals need moral codes just like the rest of us.

 “Purpose isn’t about tapping into some mystical internal desire but rather about creating simple beacons that focus attention and engagement on the shared goal.
 Successful cultures do this by relentlessly seeking ways to tell and retell their story.”